Tjud14/Tjud14-s-Wacky-Sound-Pack-/README.md

 > - On mouse hover shows officer in yellow

 >**FLARE GUN -- RED**
-> - Flare gun and radio packs are red,
+> - Flare gun and radio packs are red
 > - On mouse hover shows flare gun user in red

 >**FLAMETHROWER -- GREEN**